bjssacademy/fundamentals-clean-code/02thinkingsmall.md

 function showFizzbuzzResults() {
   for (let number = 1; number <= 100; number++) {
-    console.log(toFizzbuzzResult(number));
+    const text = toFizzbuzzResult(number);
+    console.log(text);
   }
 }
 ```

 We reduce cognitive load by splitting the problem into two smaller pieces: a loop, which calls a function to determine the fizzbuzz result.
+It is now easy to see that we have two big ideas:

+- A loop, that does a thing multiple times
+- A thing that gets done

-As loop body become more complex in whatever way, this simple refactoring pays well.
+As the loop body becomes more complex in whatever way, this simple refactoring pays well.

+### Another chance to explain what is being solved

-Note that now the loop body is in a function, that gives us a new opportunity to _name_ that function - according to what it does.
+Now we have the loop body in its own function, that gives us a new opportunity to _name_ that function - according to what it does.

+That thing we are doing multiple times - _why_ are we doing it?
+What will the outcome be?

 This is how our code becomes self-documenting (or at least more so).
 By adding more names that _explain_ the steps and sub-processes that are happening, we communicate more of our intent to future readers.